-- 1. Continue to build on interactive document imaging, which would eliminate paper files and allow a paperless process within our office.
-It will also allow immediate view of entire client files, minimize time spent sorting through documents, searching misfiled folders, and time spent retrieving files from our storage areas. - 2.
-Increase security, reduce fraud activities and provide a greater accountability for clients' and caseworkers' actions.
+- 1. Continue to build on interactive document imaging, which eliminates paper files and allow a paperless process within our office.
+Also allows immediate view of entire client file. - 2.
+Reduce fraud activities and provide a greater accountability for clients by conducting in depth asset checks and investigations.